ExistensialReset/flowmosr/README.md

 - Survival is unconditional
 - Resources are shared based on need
-- Small groups (Nodes) self-organize without central control
+- Small groups (circles/Nodes) self-organize without central control

 It includes:
 - Practical guides to start locally (2–5 people)